 The MBA 590 courses are quick 8-week courses packed with information and skills necessary for successful careers.
 Each semester there are different topics offered to students, one of them being “Creating a Career That Counts.”
-To get more insight on the course, I spoke with Deepu Rai, a first year MBA student who just completed this elective.
-She said the class was a “great experience, very informative, and thought provoking.”
+To get more insight into the course, I spoke with Deepu Rai, a first-year MBA student who just completed this elective.
+She said the class was a “great experience, very informative, and thought-provoking.”
 In her opinion, “Professor David Kreischer is a very good coach who introduces ways to help students recognize their accomplishments.”
-With resume building techniques and guest speakers, this class seems like a beneficial course to take early on in the MBA track.
+With resume-building techniques and guest speakers, this class seems like a beneficial course to take early on in the MBA track.
 “I would recommend this subject to students who are still apprehensive about their career path or want to re-frame their resume,” says Rai.
 “I am confident now how to make my way toward the career I want with everything I learned in this class.”

 These are just a few of the choices at Liautaud, and, as you can see, each is a world of its own.
 By Spring ’16 I’ll be blogging from inside one of these classrooms – I’ll let you know once I decide.